The conformalization (or “calibration”) set

 • the cross-conformal predictions.

-In all cases, the training/calibration process can be broken down as follows:
+In all cases, the training/conformalization process can be broken down as follows:

-• Predict target on test data to obtain prediction intervals/sets based on conformity scores.
+• Predict target on test data to obtain prediction intervals/sets based on these conformity scores.

 1. Split conformal predictions

-• Calibration of the conformity score on a calibration set not seen by the model during training.
+• Compute conformity scores (“conformalization”) on a conformalization set not seen by the model during training.
+(Use train_conformalize_test_split() to obtain the different sets.)

 _images/cp_split.png